 Bikes reliably available nearby

-We are expanding our system footprint to include more neighborhoods.
-This is aligned with our Go Boston 2030 goals.
-We are adding service in more of Dorchester, Mattapan, and Hyde Park over the next year.
+Bike share is available in every neighborhood of Boston.
+Guided by our Go Boston 2030 goals, we are working to ensure every household is within a 10 minute walk of a station.
+We are adding service in several neighborhoods over the next year.
 We also will add more bike share capacity in job centers and dense residential areas.

 Bike share is a natural complement to the MBTA's public transit system.
 We work with the T to make sure bike share stations are near transit stations.
 You can easily hop off the train and onto a bike for the next part of your trip.